 The proposal is to build six, virtually identical (at least as rendered on the site plans) duplex condominiums, for a total of 12 units.
-The application materials state that 10 of the units will be 2-bedroom, and 2 will be 3bedroom.
+The application materials state that 10 of the units will be 2-bedroom, and 2 will be 3-bedroom.
 The current architectural plans (dated June 3, 2020) only show plans of the 3-bedroom type.
+Current drawings are proposing 8, single family homes, each occupying a footprint of 32 feet X 46 feet.
+There are three different types indicated.
+Two of the types are 2-bedroom homes, one type is a 3-bedroom home.
+Each type has a garage integrated into the over massing of the building.
+Neither the civil plans nor architectural plans indicate which building type is intended at the 8 different addresses.

 Each unit is a "townhouse" style, with an attached garage within its residential footprint.
 Each unit has its own driveway that is long enough to accommodate one outdoor parked car (25 feet to the curb line).
 The street is not wide enough to provide on-street parking while maintaining space for two-way vehicular circulation or adequately sized fire truck access (it is proposed to be 20 feet wide).
 There is a turn-around area proposed between two of the duplex structures.
+Garages are dimensioned at 22 X 22 feet on the architectural plans, which would likely be wide enough for two cars.
+The driveway lengths are generally 25 feet long, and appear to be the same with as the garages (although widths of the drives are not apparent on the civil drawings).
+Similar to the garage, it appears that the driveways are wide and long enough for two cars to park.